Sagykri/NOVA/README.md

     conda install tensorflow-gpu=1.15
     conda install h5py=2.10.0

-- conda install -c conda-forge tqdm

-- conda install -c conda-forge matplotlib

-- conda install -c conda-forge shap

-- conda install -c conda-forge shapely

-- conda install -c conda-forge adjusttext
+- conda install -c conda-forge tqdm matplotlib shap shapely adjusttext

 At the end, recheck that the pytorch you have installed is indeed the GPU version and wasn't switched to the CPU version!
 (If GPU isn't available all of a sudden, try to uninstall numpy)